 Please note that some of our links are affiliate links, which means at no additional cost to you, we will earn a commission if you click through & make a purchase.
 Happy clicking!

-Right after we pitched the curtains, cushions, armchair & mattress, we knew the carpet would be the next casualty of our remodel.
+Right after we tossed the curtains, cushions, armchair and mattress, we knew the carpet would be the next casualty of our remodel.

-Are you thinking about ripping your RV carpet out, too?
+Are you thinking about removing your RV carpet, too?

 No wonder!

-For people who like to hike in the mud, snack on chips & cookies, or travel with furry, shedding pets, RV carpet unfortunately does a lot of not-so-great things:
+For people who like to hike in the mud, snack on chips, or travel with shedding pets, RV carpet isn’t the best option!
+It:

-- Holds a scent, just like the curtains & cushions
+- Holds a scent, just like the curtains and cushions

 - Memorializes stains no matter how hard those stain lifters try